John Glenday: Life

-He was a judge for the 2011 National Poetry Competition, together with Jackie Kay and Colette Bryce.
+John was a judge for the National Poetry Competition in 2011, the Michael Marks Awards for Poetry Pamphlets 2022 and the Saltire Society Literary Awards 2022.

 The Golden Mean won the 2015 Roehampton Poetry Prize.
 It was also shortlisted for the Saltire Society Poetry Prize.

-The American photographer Sally Mann used an excerpt from John's poem Landscape with Flying Mann for the title of her 2018 International Exhibition A Thousand Crossings.
+The American photographer Sally Mann used an excerpt from John's poem Landscape with Flying Man for the title of her 2018 International Exhibition A Thousand Crossings.

-His Selected Poems was published by Picador Poetry in October 2020.
+John's Selected Poems was published by Picador Poetry in October 2020.
 The same year, he published 2 pamphlets: mira with Maria Isakova Bennett (Coast to Coast to Coast) and The Firth, published by Mariscat Press.

+The Fife Arms Hotel in Braemar invited a Poetry commission to celebrate the Coronation of King Charles III in May 2023.

-John can be heard in the Poetry Archive.
+John is a highly experienced tutor and mentor and can be heard in the Poetry Archive..